 Game environment artists create the entire world within the game.
-These engaging environments can be created with gaming software like Unity, Unreal Engine, etc. Artists should be familiar with modeling packages like 3ds Max, Maya, or Modo and other software like Photoshop.
+They create these engaging environments with gaming software like Unity, Unreal Engine, etc. Artists should be familiar with modeling packages like 3ds Max, Modo, or Maya and other software like Photoshop.

-Creating a game environment is a time-consuming process and requires video game design aspirants to start with developing smaller props like vehicles, cars, and weapons, and more.
-As you get deeper into this role, you’ll likely find yourself creating and developing the entire game environments in just a few years.
-To add to this, a game environment artist also needs to showcase excellent texturing, composition, level beautification colors, lighting, and other technical and artistic skills.
-Glassdoor reports suggest an environment artist’s salary to be: $61,095/year, on average.
+Creating a game environment is time-consuming and requires video game design aspirants to start by developing smaller props like vehicles, cars, weapons, and more.
+As you get deeper into this role, you’ll likely create and develop the entire game environment in just a few years.

 - Game Testers/Video Game Quality Assurance: